-In simple systems, in each of these 'spaces' energy will manifest spherically since each has only one center - a center of mass, charge, magnetic moment, or angular momentum[4].
 This gives rise to spherical harmonic solutions.
 Its mathematics dates back to the polynomial work of Legendre and Laguerre, but as we will see, in order to encompass the physics of these spaces correctly, the 'normal' complex mathematics of quantum mechanics is not sufficient.

-A basic quantum mechanical wave can be represented in a complex space by a wave function such as $Ae^{i(kx-\omega t)}$.
+A basic quantum mechanical wave can be represented in a complex space by a wave function such as $Ae^{i(kx-\omega t)}$ .
 The very form of this equation incorporates both space and time, and implies that the wave is waving in space (x) and time (t).
 In this equation, k represents a spatial frequency, an inverse-length.
 Inverse-length (k) multiplies with length (x) to produce unity - no net change.
 (Inverse-length multiplied by length results in a scalar term.)
-The ω represents a temporal frequency, an inverse-time.
-Inverse-time (ω) multiplies with time (t) to produce a scalar wave phase.
+The $\omega$ represents a temporal frequency, an inverse-time.
+Inverse-time $(\omega)$ multiplies with time (t) to produce a scalar wave phase.
 The wave-function is a statement in mathematical terms of a dynamical wave waving between space, inverse-space, time, and inverse-time.

 However, a complex mathematics with only two components, one real and one imaginary, does not suffice here: complex it may be, but it is not properly complex enough.
-In the new theory, waves must have at least four components in order to encompass the complexity of 4-dimensional reality, each element able to flow into and through the other, even as each transforms slightly differently in the (non-commutative) mathematics (as we will see below).9
+In the new theory, waves must have at least four components in order to encompass the complexity of 4-dimensional reality, each element able to flow into and through the other, even as each transforms slightly differently in the (non-commutative) mathematics (as we will see below).

 In the 'hypercomplex' Clifford algebra employed in sub-quantum mechanics, there are 16 components that encompass these four superimposed 3-spaces and four connected single-element 'spaces'[2].
 While these 16 components are linearly independent, they are related through a set of linear differential equations.
 There are many similarities to Dirac's quantum mechanics, though, notably, mass is present in the new theory as a dynamic (scalar) energy component, as mentioned above.
-Although this mathematics has 16 degrees of freedom, it describes a single overall dynamic process whose net energy (or, more properly, square-root energy) change is zero (as detailed in the above mentioned Williamson equation, $\mathscr{D}{\mu}\Xi{\varnothing}=0$).
+Although this mathematics has 16 degrees of freedom, it describes a single overall dynamic process whose net energy (or, more properly, square-root energy) change is zero (as detailed in the above mentioned Williamson equation, $\mathcal{D}{\mu}\Xi{\pi}=0$ ).
 The equations of electromagnetism are special solutions of the Williamson equation (as they would have to be).
 Thus, while electric field energy may fold into spin energy, which may flow into mass-energy, for instance, the overall result for the system is (and must be) a stable, coherent, dynamic, and harmonic energy state.
 Quantum mechanical waves in the new paradigm are thus not so much in space and time, as they are of (inverse) space and time.

 This may sound very complex, and it is indeed much more complex than the 'complex' algebra used in conventional quantum mechanics, but herein lies its beauty and utility.
 In reality the spaces derived from 4-spacetime are divided into a set of four 3-component 'spaces'.
 Three-dimensional spaces are easier for the human mind to imagine, develop, and engineer with than are 4-dimensional spacetimes.
 In the following, this utility will be exploited to better understand the geometrical relationship in matter as it manifests, with particular reference to the electron.

-9 The mathematics that represents physics must adequately account for the handedness innate to many natural systems.
-Ordinary complex numbers do not achieve this, and it necessitates an anti-Euclidian (--) metric.[19]
+&lt;sup>8 The mathematics that represents physics must adequately account for the handedness innate to many natural systems.
+Ordinary complex numbers do not achieve this, and it necessitates an anti-Euclidian (---) metric.[19]